njoguamos/laravel-pesapal/README.md

 ### 4. Submit Order Request Endpoint

 To submit an order request, you can use the `createOrder` method in the `Pesapal` class.
 You will need to construct a DTO for `PesapalOrderData` and `PesapalAddressData` as shown below.
+This method returns an array for successful response or an instance of [Saloon Response](https://docs.saloon.dev/the-basics/responses) for failed response.

 > **info** You must provide a registered `PesapalIpn`.